 Murder for sale

-Andy Round logs on the sites that market memorabilia associated with murderers and discovers there are plenty of people out there making a killing.
+Andy Round explores the market for murder memorabilia and discovers there are plenty of people making a killing.

 By Andy Round

-Before his execution Ted Bundy confessed to killing at least 30 young women in horrendous whirlwind of rape, necrophilia and decapitation that dated back to the mid 1970s.
-By the time 2,000 volts of electricity extinguished the serial killer at Florida’s State Prison 11 years later, Bundy had become so ingrained in the world’s cultural fabric that his grisly story had inspired numerous films, books and documentaries.
+Before his execution Ted Bundy confessed to killing at least 30 young women in a horrendous whirlwind of rape, necrophilia and decapitation that dated back to the mid 1970s.
+By the time Bundy was executed 11 years later, he was so engrained in the world’s cultural fabric that his grisly story had inspired numerous films, books and documentaries.

 But if you’ve read the books and seen the films, where do you go from there?
-Well, why not own a piece of the man for yourself?
+Why not own a piece of the man for yourself?
 It’s not that hard.
-If you have a few hundred dollars to spare you can snap up some body hair shaved from Bundy before his execution or even a few strands of “fried hair” scooped from under the electric chair that killed him.
+If you have a few hundred dollars to spare you can snap up some body hair shaved from Bundy before his death or even a few strands of “fried hair” scooped from under the electric chair that killed him.

 There’s a world of macabre choice out there and it’s just a click away on auction websites that market ‘murderabilia’ associated with criminals.
 Sites such as daisyseven.com, prisonboundserialkillers.com or murderauctions.com offer everything from autographs, photos and letters from killers to their clippings, artwork or hair.

-Andy Kahan, director of the Mayor’s Crime Victims Office in Huston, has been campaigning to clamp down on these sites for a decade.
-“I came across an item on eBay in 1999 for sale belonging to a serial killer and I thought, ‘That’s illegal, you can’t make money from crime’,” he says.
-“I put serial killer into the eBay search engine and found there were lots of items for sale.”
+Andy Kahan, director of the Mayor’s Crime Victims Office in Huston, has been campaigning to clamp down on these sites for decades.
+“I first came across an item on eBay in 1999 for sale belonging to a serial killer and thought, ‘That’s illegal, you can’t make money from crime’',” he says.
+“I put serial killer into the eBay search and found there were lots of items for sale.”

-Dealers often write to prisoners to source items, occasionally murderabilia is sold from killers’ families, their lawyers, crime scene police or taken from cells by guards.
-So, Kahan stepped up the momentum of his campaign by writing to high profile serial killers himself.
-“I got 12 responses and many were outraged their possessions were being sold for cash.
-Susan Atkins, for example, one of the girls involved in the Charles Manson murders, identified a photograph that had been stolen from her cell and was stunned, ‘People actually make money out this?’ she asked.”
+Dealers often write to prisoners to source items, occasionally murderabilia is sold by killers’ families, their lawyers or taken from cells by guards.
+To tackle the problem at source, Kahan started writing to high profile serial killers.
+“I got 12 responses and most were outraged their possessions were being sold.
+Susan Atkins, for example, one of the women involved in the Charles Manson murders, identified a photograph that had been stolen from her cell and was stunned, ‘People actually make money out this?’ she asked.”

 Berkowitz’s name is applied to the American ‘Son of Sam Law’ that prevented the sale of stories through films or books that would profit criminals.
-In 1987 the Supreme Court found the legislation unconstitutional and a violation of the freedom of speech.
 Now Kahan is driving a new national ‘Notoriety For Profit’ bill to crush the sale of murderabilia by making it illegal for prisoners to profit from the sending or receiving of items through the post.

 Selling items associated with the murder of a loved one

-Bohannon who started murderauction.com three years ago believes that forcing the murderabilia trade underground will increase its value and appeal.
-“I don’t see how the US can justify spending money on having someone reading the outgoing mail of inmates when they can’t afford to pay prison guards overtime or make sure inmates in toiletries,” he tells me via email.
+Bohannon who started murderauction.com believes that forcing the murderabilia trade underground will increase its value and appeal.
+“I don’t see how the US can justify spending money on having someone reading the outgoing mail of inmates when they can’t afford to pay prison guards overtime,” he tells Penthouse by email.

 'I wrote to killers in Florida to send me their financial statements'

-Bohannon says regularly receives death threats following anti-murderabilia stories in the American media, but he says his site is doubling in size every year with items occasionally reaching “six even seven figures”.
+Bohannon says regularly receives death threats following anti-murderabilia stories in the American media, but claims his site is doubling in size every year with items occasionally reaching “six even seven figures”.

 Bohannon’s site is set up as a public auction house.
 Dealers and collectors pay a registration fee to join, so how does he respond to criticism that criminals are cashing in on their crimes?
 “I helped a reporter do a story to prove this theory wrong and I did.
 I wrote to 12 of the biggest names in Florida to send me their financial statements.
 [Serial killer] Glen Rogers had the most deposits and that was US$350 for 10 years.
 I don’t remember other amounts, but they were nothing.”